10 min read

 Here’s how the typical Indian brand “adopts AI”:

-3. Psychology: This exploits the authority bias.
+- Psychology: This exploits the authority bias.
 Consumers trust technology they don’t understand.
-“AI-powered” sounds sophisticated, rigorous, and intelligent, even when the actual technology is neither.
-It’s the lab coat effect applied to software.
+“AI-powered” sounds sophisticated and rigorous, even when the actual technology is neither.

-4. System: This is tech-washing, the marketing equivalent of greenwashing.
-An entire ecosystem of startups, agencies, and marketing teams has learned that the three most profitable letters in Indian business aren’t ROI.
+- System: This is tech-washing, the marketing equivalent of greenwashing.
+An entire ecosystem has learned that the three most profitable letters in Indian business aren’t ROI.
 They’re A, I.

 Reality Check